 8 nights in hotels (accommodation as specified or similar)

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow or Gatwick Airport and a direct, scheduled Turkish Airlines flight to Istanbul.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Istanbul.
 Upon arrival we transfer to our hotel for the next two nights, The Marmara Pera (4T), with time to settle in before dinner this evening.